 The Status page provides installation details, as well as log files for the various services.

-This page provides a web-based Health Monitor.
-The page delivers a visual summary of the state of the host machine and the NEXUS Server storage system.
+This page provides a browser-based Health Monitor.
+The page delivers a visual summary of the state of the host machine and the Enterprise Server storage system.
 The page is a browser-based companion to the server's Health Monitor tool that is available as a standalone application on the server host machine (sourced from the installation's

 Tools folder), but offers the advantage of being remotely accessible by administrators over the network.

-The Health page provides an instant view of the status and health of your NEXUS Server installation and the system on which it is installed.
+The Health page provides an instant view of the status and health of your Enterprise Server installation and the system on which it is installed.

 As a highlighted overview of the server status, the Health page provides distinct warning/error icons for status entries of concern.
 Common alerts include overdue data backups, pending license expiration, or an active admin/admin user account (password in need of changing!).

 As well as the quick visual summary of the server's health, the page also provides the following functionality:

 Related page: Network Installation Service